WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 ## Results

 When you run this codes, they will make the result of EIT images with artificially carved lung elements and the original one.
 I carved elements of left / right / both lungs with appropriate ratio.
-You can manage how much elements are carved by manipulating _collapseArea_ inline equation.
+You can manage how much elements are carved by manipulating ```collapseArea``` inline equation.

-I made codes using two methods; FER and GREIT, which has different pros and cons for each method.
+I made codes using two methods; ```FER``` and ```GREIT```, which has different pros and cons for each method.
 Or you can use the third method you want by modifying codes yourself.

 In my [CAENR project](https://github.com/WondooSeo/Convolutional_AutoEncoder_Neural_Regression), I used these generated EIT images as train / test datasets.
 You can see the samples on the image at ***Model architecture*** paragraph.

-> I used GREIT methods on my CAENR project, which result was better than FER method and comfortable to use.
+> I used ```GREIT``` methods on my CAENR project, which result was better than ```FER``` method and comfortable to use.

 </br>